GlobosNik/AI_Chessbot_Assistant/README.md

-# AI Chessbot Assistant
+# AI Chessbot Assistant - GlobChess

-AI Chessbot Assistant is a powerful tool designed to help chess players make optimal moves by analyzing digital chessboard images.
-Leveraging advanced AI and computer vision techniques, this assistant can suggest the best possible move in any given position, making it an ideal companion for both beginners and experienced players.
+GlobChess is a powerful tool designed to help chess players make optimal moves by analyzing digital chessboard images.
+Leveraging advanced AI and computer vision techniques, it can suggest the best possible move in any given position, making it an ideal companion for both beginners and experienced players.

 ## Features

 - **Image-Based Position Recognition:** Upload an image of a digital chessboard, and the assistant will accurately detect the board state.
 - **AI-Powered Move Suggestions:** Get the best move recommendations based on the current position using state-of-the-art chess engines and algorithms.
 - **User-Friendly Interface:** Simple, intuitive workflow to interact with the system and receive move suggestions.
-- **Multi-Platform Support:** Works with different digital chessboard formats and platforms.

 ## Technologies Used